 Back in 2011, I stopped researching vaccines at Mass General Hospital and dropped my plans for med school.
 I bundled up my stuff, moved to San Francisco became a Software Engineer.
 It seemed crazy at the time but has turned my career into a rewarding one.

-In the past (2011 – 2013), I wrote articles about code, and people liked them.
-Look for articles about Product Management in 2018.
+In the past (2011 – 2013), I wrote articles about code, especially about how people use Ruby, Python & Clojure.

 - Clojure: All grown up.
 I want to convince you of one thing: You should adopt Clojure.
 It will simplify your coding life, speed up product development.
 It will clarify how you think about structure and complexity.
 And—if you like avoiding unnecessary frustration and boilerplate—it will make you happy.